 Why do floaters occur?

 Floaters most often develop as part of the natural ageing process.
 They may occur due to separation of the vitreous from the retina.
 This is referred to as a posterior vitreous detachment or PVD.
+Click here to see more information about a PVD.

 They can also occur suddenly due to bleeding into the vitreous or due to the onset of inflammation within the eye (uveitis).